PacktPublishing/Software-Architecture-with-Spring-5.0/README.md

 ```
 java -jar artifact_name.jar
 ```

+## Note:

+The code for the examples is using [lombok](https://projectlombok.org) to avoid verbose code.
+In order to avoid facing issues please follow these steps:

+### Enable annotation processing in IntelliJ

+- Go to Preferences (Ctrl + Alt + S)
+- Build, Execution, Deployment
+- Compiler
+- Annotation Processors
+- Enable annotation processing

+### Install the lombok plugin

+- Go to Preferences -> Plugins
+- Search for "Lombok Plugin"
+- Click Browse repositories...
+- Choose Lombok Plugin
+- Install
+- Restart IntelliJ

 **Following is what you need for this book:**
 	If you're an experienced Spring developer aspiring to become an architect of enterprise-grade applications, this book is for you.
 It’s also ideal for software architects who want to leverage Spring to create effective application blueprints.